 DROP DATABASE command to delete the target database and, if RMAN is connected to a recovery catalog, unregister it.
-RMAN removes all data files, online redo logs, and control files belonging to the target database.
+RMAN removes the server parameter file, all data files, online redo logs, and control files belonging to the target database.
 By default, RMAN prompts for confirmation.

 Execute this command only at the RMAN prompt.
 You must be connected to a target database.
 The target database must be mounted exclusive and not open, and started in

 ||Deletes backup sets, proxy copies, image copies, and archived redo log files associated with the target database from all configured device types.

 Note: If you have been using a recovery catalog but run RMAN in